morphis-code/MVP_cafe-de-bar/README.md

 The establishment will access the website, log in and create their discount coupons, which users/consumers can use.

-Both users and establishments will pay a monthly fee to use the service.
+### Both users and establishments will pay a monthly fee to use the service:

 - Users: R$14.90/month.